 3,000 Charging Stations For Electric Trucks And Buses Coming To San Diego

 The electric station program is part of the state’s Climate Action Plan mandate.
-It’s also hoped that electrifying transport trucks will improve the chronically polluted air in the neighborhoods near the Port of San Diego, including Barrio Logan, Logan Heights and Sherman Heights.
+One goal of the program is that electrifying transport trucks will improve the chronically polluted air in the neighborhoods near the Port of San Diego, including Barrio Logan, Logan Heights and Sherman Heights.